 All mineral extraction operations shall cease, and the site shall be restored in accordance with the approved restoration scheme as required by Condition 45) of this permission, within 11 years of commencement of the development hereby approved.
 Should mineral extraction operations cease before this date, the Mineral Planning Authority shall be notified in writing within 1 month of mineral extraction operations ceasing.

-Reason: For the avoidance of doubt and to assist with the monitoring of the planning permission.
+Reason: For the avoidance of doubt and to assist with the monitoring of the planning permission and to ensure restoration is completed.

+How can restoration this be guaranteed?
+The applicant has not entered a bond and participation in any guarantee scheme cannot be controlled by condition.
+The condition is ultra vires and does not meet the tests in guidance.

+What are the consequences of informing the MPA?

+The condition contradicts and is in conflict with other conditions, specifically condition 46 which is a get out of jail free card to allow the restoration to be varied.
+Condition 46 will also allow work to cease for 3 years while an alternative scheme is agreed.

 Approved Plans

 The development hereby approved shall be carried out in accordance with the details shown on the following approved drawings, except where otherwise stipulated by conditions attached to this permission: